vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 - Memory: 8 GB
 - Storage (HDD): 160 GB

-Copy the Harbor binary from the bootstrap VM to the Harbor VM.
  Follow the instructions provided in [Harbor Installation and Configuration](https://goharbor.io/docs/2.3.0/install-config/) to deploy and configure Harbor.

 ## <a id=configure-bootstrap> </a> Deploy and Configure Bootstrap VM